Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

     }
 }
 ```
-* At the time of compilation, these '_' will be removed automatically.
+* *At the time of compilation*, these *'_' will be removed automatically*.
 Hence, after compilation the above lines will become "double d = 123456.789;".
-* We can use more than one '_' also between the digits.
+* We *can use more than one '_' also between the digits*.
 ```java
 public class Temp {
     public static void main(String[] args) {